aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 source- and machine-code optimizers?
 Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention);
-while in machine code, the reasons and constraints behind the choices are erased, loading an optimizer with a sometimes-impossible job reconstructing them.
+then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job reconstructing them.
 A compiler lives on the happy peak between, both sources of power exposed.

 Well, that sounds compelling.
 Maybe.
 But CPython doesn't optimize, to first order.
 (PyPy's another story.)
 What if we ran the scope analysis